API java : FileOutputStream

 FileOutputStream(FileDescriptor fdObj)

-Creates an output file stream to write to the specified file descriptor, which represents an existing connection to an actual file in the file system.
+Creates a file output stream to write to the specified file descriptor, which represents an existing connection to an actual file in the file system.

 FileOutputStream(String name)

-Creates an output file stream to write to the file with the specified name.
+Creates a file output stream to write to the file with the specified name.

 FileOutputStream(String name, boolean append)

-Creates an output file stream to write to the file with the specified name.
+Creates a file output stream to write to the file with the specified name.

 void close()